I. Purpose and Scope

-University Travel means academic, business, extra- or co-curricular travel that is part of a university program or project, authorized by, at the request of, funded, coordinated, or administered by Northeastern University.
+Means academic, business, extra- or co-curricular travel that is part of a university program or project, authorized by, at the request of, funded, coordinated, or administered by Northeastern University.
 Such travel may include but is not limited to teaching, study, research, consulting, conference attendance, co-op, service, administrative work, field studies, volunteer work, performances, athletic contests, and trips in connection with a university recognized student organization, academic or administrative unit, such as Advancement events, and Admissions outreach.
-University Travel does not include an individual’s commute from their residence to their primary work site, travel within the region of their primary work site (including travel to or between campus locations during the work day with no overnight stay or international border crossing), or personal side trips or personal business in which employees may engage in conjunction with university travel.

-High-Risk Destinations refers to countries, regions, provinces, and cities, including within the U.S., that pose health, safety and security concerns.
-Northeastern University uses the following authorities’ risk ratings to determine which areas are considered high-risk:
+Refers to geographic locations that pose health, safety and security concerns.
+The university uses the following authorities’ risk ratings to determine which areas are considered high-risk:

-– Centers for Disease Control and Prevention Travel Notice Warning Level 3,
+2. Centers for Disease Control and Prevention or Public Health Agency of Canada Travel Heath Notice Travel Notice Warning Level 3,

 The university reserves the right in its sole discretion to designate other locations as “high-risk.”